 “Easy does it now.
 That’s it.”

-Again, Chris lifted his eyelids, resting them at half mast.
+Again, Chris lifted his eyelids, resting them at half-mast.
 His fuzzy vision swam in front of him at first.
-He drooped his lids closed, then open, then closed, then open.
+His eyelids drooped closed, then lifted, then closed, then lifted.
 His hazy vision cleared.
 The hospital room was painted a dusty pink with white trim.
 A wide wooden door with a vertical window above the handle stood ajar.
 A doctor stood on his right and a nurse stood on his left.
 The bed was hard and his back ached.